by evergreenpt, October 13, 2017

 Luckily, there are a number of organizations at work to bring attention to SCA in our youth.
 Many of these organizations, like SAFE Heart Screening, offer low cost or free ECG/EKG and echocardiograms to young athletes.
 Below are a list of resources that can help you stay informed at how to keep your young athlete safe.

-SAFE Heart Screening will be conducting screenings in the Pasadena area in the coming week.
-Follow this link, http://www.safeheartscreening.com, to learn more about the screening process and schedule an appointment for your teen (14 and up).
+SAFE Heart Screening conducts area screenings for teens 14 and up.
+Follow this link, http://www.safeheartscreening.com, to learn more about the screening process and to schedule an appointment for your teen.

 MS, ATC, CSCS, TSAC-F